Automate your sales process with the Workflow Builder

 | Campaign reply received | A contact replies to an SMS campaign |

-| Inbound message received | Any new inbound message arrives in the inbox |
+| Inbound message received | Any new inbound message arrives |

 Available actions